jonathancarlos21/doctor-lookup/README.md

 7. Visit `https://developer.betterdoctor.com/` for instructions on generating your personal API-key.
 8. Create a `.env` file in the root directory.
 9. Copy and paste `API_KEY =` followed by your actual key.
-10. Use `$ npm run start` in your terminal to access live server.
+10. Use `$ npm run start` in your terminal to access a live server.
 11. Enter your medical issues or a doctor's name.
 12. Click "Enter!"

 ## **Known Bugs**

 ## **Support and contact details**